mikiokaji/Bitcoin-Price-Prediction-Using-Linear-Regression/README.md

 Bitcoin is the first decentralized digital currency created in 2009 that uses peer-to-peer technology to facilitate instant payments.

-In this project, I will attempt to predict the prices of Bitcoin using linear regression.
-The training dataset for the project was collected from (URL).
-The data contains Bitcoin prices from April of 2013 to July of 2017.
+In this project, we will attempt to predict the prices of Bitcoin using linear regression.
+The training data set contains Bitcoin prices from April of 2013 to July of 2017.

 ## Exploratory Data Analysis